bestbat/Homura/README.md

 ```
 To get a better design, copy the file `.dialogrc` to `/home/$USER`

-To uninstall that script just delete that and the Games & Programs folder in the home directory.
+To uninstall that script just delete the Homura folder in the home directory.

 # Hide terminal